Eztosin/alx-low_level_programming/0x0D-preprocessor/README.md

 the token 3.14159265359.

 - A program that prints the name of the file it was compiled from, followed by a new line.
 You are allowed to use the standard library.

+-A function-like macro ABS(x) that computes the absolute value of a number x

+-A function-like macro SUM(x, y) that computes the sum of the numbers x and y.